nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 For the test set the user needs to zip the JSON results file and submit it to the official evaluation server.
 The JSON file includes meta data `meta` on the type of inputs used for this method.
 Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
+Each `sample_token` from the current evaluation set must be included in `results`, although the list of predictions may be empty if no object is detected.
 ```
 submission {
     "meta": {